onepanelio/core-docs/docs/reference/cvat/custom-models.md

                 --batch_size="{{workflow.parameters.batch-size}}"
     ```

-10. (Optional) If your training code is not compatible TensorFlow 2.3 or PyTorch 1.5, you will need to update `image` to use a Docker image that is compatible with your training code.
+10. (Optional) If your training code is not compatible TensorFlow 2.3 or PyTorch 1.6, you will need to update `image` to use a Docker image that is compatible with your training code.

-    ```yaml {16}
+    ```yaml {17}
     - container:
         # [CHANGE] Bash command to run your code
         # Note that your code will be cloned into /mnt/src/train, so you will need to change to the appropriate directory
+        # if you are running on CPU, add  `--device cpu` flag
         args:
         - |
             pip install pycocotools && \